pblack/docs/content/troubleshooting/authorizing-github-organizations.md

 date = "2017-08-23T12:17:43Z"
-description = "Enabling 3rd-party access to Forestry for your Github organization" tags = [] title = "Authorizing GitHub Organizations" [menu.troubleshooting] weight = 9
+description = "Enabling 3rd-party access to Forestry for your Github organization" tags = [] title = "Can't Import from a GitHub Organization" [menu.troubleshooting] weight = 9